jtaylor100/jtaylor100.github.io/values.markdown

 helping.
 Charity not as a means to an end but as an end-in-itself, recognising it's intrinsic value.

-I need to explore this some more since universal laws are quite hard to think of.

 [categorical imperative]: https://en.wikipedia.org/wiki/Categorical_imperative
 [Immanual Kant]: https://en.wikipedia.org/wiki/Immanuel_Kant